Indonesia Navy Searching For Submarine With 53 Aboard - UrduPoint

 A helicopter looking for the missing vessel spotted an oil spill in waters where the submarine was thought to have submerged, it added.

-The navy dispatched warships off the northern coast of the holiday island to search for it, while other countries in the region have been asked for help.
+The oil "could indicate damage on the body" of the submarine, navy spokesman Julius Widjojono told MetroTV.

+Two warships and some 400 personnel were sent out to hunt for the sub, while a third vessel was deployed from the capital Jakarta.

-The navy sent out an international distress signal, and "several countries have responded and are ready to help including Singapore, Australia and India," the ministry said.
+The navy also sent out an international distress signal and "several countries have responded and are ready to help including Singapore, Australia and India," the defence ministry said.

 There were 53 crew aboard the vessel, which was believed to be in waters about 700 metres (2,300 feet) deep.